robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ![Bruce](https://upload.wikimedia.org/wikipedia/commons/thumb/f/fc/Bruce_Schneier_at_CoPS2013-IMG_9174.jpg/220px-Bruce_Schneier_at_CoPS2013-IMG_9174.jpg)
 ]
 ???
 This sentiment about checking our own design work seems to be popular in the security community too.
 This is Bruce Schneier, the author of many popular novels and textbooks in Cybersecurity.
-He warns us about the pitfalls of getting too attached to our own clever security solutions that we fail to see reasons for not trusting it.
+Here he warns us about the pitfalls of getting too attached to our own clever security solutions, that we fail to see reasons for not trusting it.
 ---
 class: middle